 3 x NCAA Champ 2014-2016.
 4 x All American.
 Best win- Bo & Isaac Jordan.

 Career record: 133-4 97% winning percentage.
 Finished 3,1,1,1.
 I don’t think Alex’s best wins match up with higher ranked guys.
-Scored more team points at NCAA’s than Jones and Abas but the competition level was as stiff for RInger.
+Scored more team points at NCAA’s than Jones and Abas but the competition level wasn’t as stiff for RInger.

 - Greg Jones- West Virginia